shiphp/site/books.md

 - Installing dependencies using Composer.
 - Getting data from a third-party API.
-- Saving data to a database.
+- Saving data to a MySQL database.
 - Using a web framework (SlimPHP) for routing.
-- Storing environmental variables securely using a .env file.
+- Storing environmental variables securely.
 - And more!

 Once you've completed this book, you'll be ready for more advanced topics covered in our [courses](/courses).